-- A student may not apply more than six hours of C grades toward her/his degree. - A student must complete requirements for her/his degree within six calendar years, starting when the first graduate-level course was taken, including transfer courses.
-Under unusual circumstances, students may request an extension.
-The request must be made to the Department Head. - A student must complete a culminating activity, designed to integrate the knowledge, skills, competencies and values addressed in each program.
+- A student may not apply more than six hours of C grades toward her/his degree. - A student must complete requirements for her/his degree within six calendar years, starting when the first graduatelevel course was taken, including transfer courses.
+A request for an extension must be made to the Program Director.

+- A student must complete a culminating activity, designed to integrate the knowledge, skills, competencies and values addressed in each program.
 Activities that meet this requirement are specified and administered by each program. - A student who has completed all coursework toward the degree but still needs to complete other degree requirements must be registered for one hour per semester.
 This is accomplished by registering for course 800, which carries no graduate degree credit. - Limits on the maximum number of graduate courses or hours that may be applied to the degree requirements are established by each program. - A student may not apply more than six hours of transfer credit, including CRC credit, to a degree program. - A student may not apply more than six hours of graduate credit taken at Meredith as a Post-Baccalaureate Study student toward degree requirements. - All prerequisites and foundation courses must be completed with a grade of C or better.